-When the Raspberry Pi Zero W was released in 2017 we modified the board with an external antenna connector which was a very popular blog post and with the announcement of the new Raspberry Pi Zero 2 W version we tried to order the new board and try the same modification again.
+When the Raspberry Pi Zero W was released in 2017, we modified the board with an external antenna connector, which was a very popular post.
+With the announcement of the new Raspberry Pi Zero 2 W version, we tried to order the new board and make the same modification again.

-Initially there was very limited stock available and we were not able to order the new board until the end of November.
+Initially, the very limited stock was available, and we could not order the new board until the end of November.

-As with the previous version the Raspberry Pi foundation have left a PCB footprint and jumper pads for a U.FL RF connector to use with an external antenna but the new Raspberry Pi Zero 2 W has a solid PCB trance going to the built in antenna compared to the 0201 link used on the previous board.
+As with the previous version, the Raspberry Pi foundation has left a PCB footprint and jumper pads for a U.FL RF connector to use with an external antenna, but the new Raspberry Pi Zero 2 W has a solid PCB trance going to the built-in antenna compared to the 0201 links used on the previous board.

 We ordered a suitable Wi-Fi antenna, U.FL connector and a short coaxial cable assembly from Farnell.

-Before starting the modification we used the following command to obtain a list of available Wi-Fi networks and their signal strengths and save to a text file.
+Before starting the modification, we used the following command to obtain a list of available Wi-Fi networks and their signal strengths and save it to a text file.

 sudo iwlist wlan0 scan | egrep "Cell|ESSID|Signal|Rates" > scanlist.txt

 First, we need to cut the track to the PCB antenna.
 We used a Dremel with an engraving tip, which could also be cut using a sharp knife to scrape away the copper trance.
 Take care not to cut either side of the track into the ground plane; otherwise, you could cause a short circuit on the antenna circuit.
 We cleaned the resulting dust away with a cotton swab.

 Next, we applied solder to the centre pad for the U.FL connector and to the two small pads to fit a zero-ohm resistor (0201 size 0.6mm x 0.3mm).
 We did not have a suitable 0201 resistor, so we later created a solder bridge with the soldering iron and a small amount of solder.